 Initially the experimenter should provide a written copy of the experiment instructions to the listeners.
 When the listeners have acknowledged that they understand the instructions, they will be presented with a practice session to rate the preliminary conditions.
 After the practice session has been completed, the experimenter should ask if there are any questions.
 Only questions about the rating procedures or the meaning of the instructions should be answered.
 Any technical questions on matters such as the experimental methodology or details of the types of distortions they are rating must not be answered.

+Opinion Scales

+Table 2 defines opinion scale used for ITU-T P.800 DCR test.
+Instructions in English for the P.800 test are provided in Annex A:.

+Table 2: Opinion scale for ITU-T P.800 DCR test